kislyuk/kislyuk.com/about.md

 <img align="right" src="https://avatars1.githubusercontent.com/u/862013" width=200px height=200px>

 Hi!
 I am a software engineer and a bioinformatician.
-I work at the [Chan Zuckerberg Initiative](https://chanzuckerberg.com/science/), where I currently spend most of my time doing infrastructure work on the [IDseq](https://idseq.net/) project.
+I work at the [Chan Zuckerberg Initiative](https://chanzuckerberg.com/science/), where I currently spend most of my time building infrastructure for the [IDseq](https://idseq.net/) project.
 My job is to enable the IDseq team to ensure our product analyzes pathogen DNA reliably, correctly, and quickly at all times, as well as to collaborate with the scientific and engineering community at large - for example, by sharing our production analysis methods as code in the [idseq-workflows](https://github.com/chanzuckerberg/idseq-workflows) repo.
 Recently, IDseq has been used by